Your Leicester gossip round-up

 - Published

-We're nearing the midway point of the January transfer window, so here's your latest round-up of the best City transfer gossip to drop so far:
+We're nearing the midway point of the January transfer window, so here's your latest round-up of the best Leicester transfer gossip to drop so far:

-Atletico Madrid forward Joao Felix is on City's radar and could be signed for £63m, but the move is more likely to take place in the summer.
-(Sport Witness, via O Jogo), external
+The Foxes - as well as a host of other top-flight teams - will need to pay £33m to sign Club Bruges striker Charles de Ketelaere, but the 20-year-old's move to the Premier League in January is a "foregone conclusion".
+(Voetbal Nieuws via Leicester Mercury), external

-City are set to prepare a bid to sign Flamengo’s 100m-euro-rated midfielder Matheus Franca after making contact with the 17-year-old's representatives.
-(Bolavip), external
+Brendan Rodgers has also revealed he is eager to sign a central defender on loan this month and called the need for defensive cover "critical".
+(Leicester Mercury), external

 Catch up with all the latest transfer news by tuning into BBC Radio 5 Live's Transfer Gossip Daily podcast on BBC Sounds.